louisaaronmiller/neovim/README.md

 ---

 # Setup
 Opening up `neotree` with either `<leader>ff` or `<leader>e` opens `neotree` in `~/.config/nvim` directory.
-You can change this by changing the directory to your desired path or removing it all together.
+You can change this by altering the directory to your desired path or removing it all together.
 For example `dir = vim.fn.expand("~/Documents/Code")` or `dir = "/home/username/Documents/Code"` Changing the `<leader>ff` keybind to this path will change neotree for that specific keybind, upon use it will change the dashboard to permenantly (for that session) go to that directory as well.
 If you are starting a new session in nvim and haven't opened up neotree, using the dashboard `f` find file, will show all files on your computer.
 Not changing `<leader>e` will allow you to still access config files.

 ---